dotnet/docs/docs/framework/deployment/deployment-guide-for-developers.md

 - Uninstalling .NET Framework 4.5 or one of its point releases also removes pre-existing .NET Framework 4 files.
 If you want to go back to .NET Framework 4, you must reinstall it and any updates to it.
 See [Installing the .NET Framework 4](https://docs.microsoft.com/previous-versions/dotnet/netframework-4.0/5a4x27ek(v=vs.100)).

 - The .NET Framework 4.5 redistributable was updated on October 9, 2012 to correct an issue related to an improper timestamp on a digital certificate, which caused the digital signature on files produced and signed by Microsoft to expire prematurely.
-If you previously installed the .NET Framework 4.5 redistributable package dated August 16, 2012, we recommend that you update your copy with the latest redistributable from the [Microsoft Download Center](https://dotnet.microsoft.com/download/dotnet-framework/net45).
+If you previously installed the .NET Framework 4.5 redistributable package dated August 16, 2012, we recommend that you update your copy with the latest redistributable from the [.NET Framework download page](https://dotnet.microsoft.com/download/dotnet-framework/net45).
 For more information about this issue, see [Microsoft Security Advisory 2749655](https://docs.microsoft.com/security-updates/SecurityAdvisories/2012/2749655).

 For information about how a system administrator can deploy the .NET Framework and its system dependencies across a network, see [Deployment Guide for Administrators](guide-for-administrators.md).